-Over the life of the loans, the Company continues to estimate cash flows expected to be paid on securitized financings.
-The Company evaluates at the balance sheet date whether the present value of its securitized financings, determined using the effective interest rate, has increased or decreased.
-The present value of any subsequent change in cash flows expected to be paid adjusts the amount of accretable yield recognized on a prospective basis over the securitized financing's remaining life.
+Prior to the repurchase, over the life of the loans, the Company estimated cash flows expected to be paid on the securitized financings.
+The Company evaluated at the balance sheet date whether the present value of its securitized financings, determined using the effective interest rate, had increased or decreased.
+The amount of accretable yield recognized on a prospective basis over the securitized financing's remaining life was adjusted by the present value of any subsequent change in cash flows expected to be paid.